We offer all hair transplant options

 Our expectations for your hair transplant procedure are very high and our satisfaction rate, since 2006, is almost 100%

 What results can I expect?

-The hair density after a hair transplant is not quite as good as your original hair but it doesn’t need to be to look great.
-New hair is not created just the redistribution of your own hair.
-We will usually be able to double the amount of hair in a thinning area, sometimes more.
+We will usually double the amount of hair in a thinning area, sometimes more.
+In a nude area we can get up to 70% density in one procedure and more with a top-up.
 Getting a natural result is our highest priority and achieved by creative soft hairlines and high density.